 We said that, typically in films, you’re going to encounter problems due to unfamiliar cultural references, unfamiliar words, or words that you do know but that sound different in fast, spoken English.

-In today’s post we’re focussing on that last situation, with words that you do know, but which sound different because most of the time, that’s the problem that people have.
+In this post we’re focussing on that last situation, with words that you do know, but which sound different because most of the time, that’s the problem that people have.
 You hear words that you know, but they sound different because of the way sounds join together, or sounds disappear because of the way it sounds when we speak fast.

 We’re going to work on a clip from “Never let me go” which I think is quite challenging and we’re going to talk about some of the typical tricky bits.
 We’re also going to focus on different ways to fix the problems you might have.

-Join me for this week’s video walkthrough
+Join me for this video walkthrough

 The clip is from the channel Movie Clips, which I love, and it’s an official channel with movie clips from different films.
 That really helps because whereas on Youtube sometimes clips disappear, on Movie Clips, it’s official, so all the clips stay on that channel and won’t disappear from one week to the next.